 - You will be better at accepting and handling distress

 Different modes of therapy are available.
-These include cognitive-behavioral therapy, interpersonal therapy, social skills therapy, problem-solving therapy, and psychodynamic therapy.
+These include cognitive-behavioural therapy, interpersonal therapy, social skills therapy, problem-solving therapy, and psychodynamic therapy.
 Doctors often use a combination of these depression treatment techniques to cure you.

 - Interpersonal Therapy